neelagarwal98/real-time-CRM-lead-processing-notification-system/README.md

 * Returns a 200 HTTP response to API Gateway confirming storage and queuing.

-The **Function overview** in the AWS console should show an API Gateway trigger attached to the Lambda, similar to this diagram:
+The **Function overview** in the AWS console should show an API Gateway trigger attached to the Lambda.

-![][image3]

 ### 4 – Configure API Gateway

 Create a new **HTTP API** in Amazon API Gateway (not a REST API).
 Under **Routes**, add a POST route such as /webhook/lead.
 Select your webhook‑ingest Lambda function as the integration target.
 Deploy the API to a stage (e.g. prod) to obtain an invoke URL.
-Your routes page should resemble this:

-![][image4]

 Once deployed, copy the fully qualified endpoint URL (e.g. https://\<api-id\>.execute-api.us-east-1.amazonaws.com/prod/webhook/lead).
 Provide this URL to your Close CRM administrator when creating the webhook subscription.
 The Close webhook should be configured to trigger on **lead creation** events and send the full payload as JSON.